-1 For Adobe Certificates, the required face to face validation procedures and other validation requirements are performed by a contracted RA with DigiCert as allowed.
+3 For Adobe Certificates, the required face to face validation procedures and other validation requirements are performed by a contracted RA with DigiCert as allowed.

-3. Through information derived from an ongoing business relationship with the credential provider or a partner company (e.g., a financial institution, airline, employer, or retail company).
-Acceptable information includes: - the ability to obtain mail at the billing address used in the business relationship; or - verification of information established in previous transactions (e.g., previous order number); or - the ability to place calls from or receive phone calls at a phone number used in previous business transactions.
-4. Any method required to verify identity for issuance of a Level 2, 3, or 4 Client Certificate Level 2 Client Certificates This level of assurance requires that the Issuer CA or RA verify the Applicant's identity using the possession of a reliable form of identification.
-Personal identifying information shall be compared with Applicant-provided information to confirm that the asserted name matches: (a) The name contained in the presented identification credential; (b) The individual's date of birth; and (c) A current address or personal telephone number sufficient to identify a unique individual.
-The Issuer CA or RA shall verify the Applicant's identity using one of the following four (4) methods: 1.
-In-person proofing before an RA or Trusted Agent (or entity certified by a State or National Government as authorized to confirm identities) with presentment of a valid current government-issued identity document that contains the Applicant's picture and either address of record or nationality (e.g. driver's license or Passport).
-Such authentication does not relieve the RA of its responsibility to verify the presented data.
-2. Remotely verifying information provided by the Applicant (verified electronically by a record check with the specified issuing authority or through similar databases to establish the existence of such records with matching name and reference numbers and to corroborate date of birth and current address of record or telephone number).
-The Issuer CA or RA may confirm an address by issuing the credentials in a manner that confirms the address of record or verifying knowledge of recent account activity associated with the Applicant's address and may confirm a telephone number by sending a challenge-response SMS text message or by recording the applicant's voice during a communication after associating the telephone number with the applicant in records that are available to the Issuer CA or RA.
-The Issuer CA or RA may confirm an address by issuing the credentials in a manner that confirms the address of record or verifying knowledge of recent account activity associated with the Applicant's address and may confirm a telephone number by sending a challenge-response SMS text message or by recording the applicant's voice during a communication after associating the telephone number with the applicant in records that are available to the Issuer CA or RA.

-4. If the Issuer CA or RA has a current, ongoing relationship with the Applicant, the Issuer CA or RA may verify identity using an exchange of a previously exchanged shared secret (e.g., a PIN or password) that meets or exceeds NIST SP 800-63 Level 2 entropy requirements, provided that: (a) identity was originally established with the degree of rigor equivalent to that required in 1 or 2 above using a government-issued photo ID, and (b) the ongoing relationship exists sufficient to ensure the Applicant's continued personal possession of the shared secret.
+- 3. The Issuer CA or RA may confirm an address by issuing the credentials in a manner that confirms the address of record or verifying knowledge of recent account activity associated with the Applicant's address and may confirm a telephone number by sending a challenge-response SMS text message or by recording the applicant's voice during a communication after associating the telephone number with the applicant in records that are available to the Issuer CA or RA. - 4.
+If the Issuer CA or RA has a current, ongoing relationship with the Applicant, the Issuer CA or RA may verify identity using an exchange of a previously exchanged shared secret (e.g., a PIN or password) that meets or exceeds NIST SP 800-63 Level 2 entropy requirements, provided that: (a) identity was originally established with the degree of rigor equivalent to that required in 1 or 2 above using a government-issued photo ID, and (b) the ongoing relationship exists sufficient to ensure the Applicant's continued personal possession of the shared secret.

 Any of the methods required to verify identity for issuance of a DigiCert Level 3 or 4 Client Certificate.

-Level 3 Client Certificates 2 In-person proofing before an RA, Trusted Agent, or an entity certified by a State or National Government that is authorized to confirm identities (provided that the certified entity forwards the information collected from the applicant directly to the RA in a secure manner and that the RA is not relieved of its responsibility to verify the presented data).
+Level 3 Client Certificates4

+In-person proofing before an RA, Trusted Agent, or an entity certified by a State or National Government that is authorized to confirm identities (provided that the certified entity forwards the information collected from the applicant directly to the RA in a secure manner and that the RA is not relieved of its responsibility to verify the presented data).

 The Applicant shall provide at least one Federal Government-issued Picture I.D., a REALID, or two Non-Federal Government I.D.s, one of which must be a photo I.D.
 Acceptable forms of Non-Federal Government photo IDs include a driver's license, state-issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
 See USCIS Form I-9.

 The Issuer CA or RA shall examine the credentials and determine whether they are authentic and unexpired.

 The Issuer CA or RA shall check the provided information (name, date of birth, and current address) to ensure legitimacy and may verify it electronically by a record check as described above.

 The Issuer CA or RA may employ an in-person antecedent process= to meet the in- person identity proofing requirement.
 Historical in-person identity proofing is sufficient if (1) it meets the thoroughness and rigor of in-person proofing described above, (2) supporting ID proofing artifacts exist to substantiate the antecedent relationship, and (3) mechanisms are in place that bind the individual to the asserted identity.
-In one use case, the Applicant (e.g. an employee) has been identified previously by an employer using USCIS Form I-9 and is bound to the asserted identity remotely through the use of known attributes or shared secrets.
-If the photo ID is unexpired and confirms the address of record for the Applicant, then the certificate may be approved for issuance with notice of issuance sent to the address of record.
-If the photo ID does not confirm the Applicant's address of record, then the certificate shall be issued in a manner that confirms the address of record.
-For all Level 3 or higher assurance Client Certificates, the identity of the Applicant must be established no earlier than 30 days prior to initial certificate issuance.
-If the photo ID is unexpired and confirms the address of record for the

-2 Must be issued to cryptographic hardware.